A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 What does Peaceful Mind Psychology help with?

-We are warm and empathic psychologists based in Melbourne, who are experienced and trained in delivering therapy and counselling.
-We can support you with issues that may require short or longer term support, including mood-related issues, relationship counselling, eating disorders, low self-esteem and more.
-If you would like some professional assistance contact us at Peaceful Mind Psychology.
+We are warm and empathic psychologists based in Melbourne, experienced in delivering therapy and counselling for issues that may require short or longer-term support, including mood-related issues, relationship counselling, eating disorders, low self-esteem and more.